|

 A one page per day planner layout gives you one full page for each day.
 You also get the two page per month at the beginning of each month too.

-Not being able to see the whole week at once complicated things for me.
-I had to turn pages to find the notes that I was looking for versus looking at a two page spread and picking out the exact detail.
+But the downside is that you cannot see the whole week at once.
+You will have to turn pages to find the notes that you are looking for versus looking at a two page spread and picking out the exact detail.

 I am also big on using colorful sticky notes and stickers to grab my attention, and these work perfectly on the two page per week planner layout.